 Deposits can be made quickly via bank transfer, SEPA, NETELLER, PayPal and more.
 It also offers unique features like copy trading.

-Coinbase is the world's largest Bitcoin broker.
+Coinbase is the world's largest Bitcoin (BTC) broker.
 They represent an easy and fast way for new users to purchase bitcoins.
-Coinbase supports customers in over 30 countries, including the United States, Europe (besides Germany), UK, Singapore, Canada, and Australia.
+Coinbase supports customers in over 30 countries, including the United States, Europe, UK, Singapore, Canada, and Australia.

-Customers in the above-mentioned countries can purchase bitcoins by credit card, debit card, bank transfer, SEPA transfer, and more.
+Customers in the above-mentioned countries can purchase bitcoins by debit card, bank transfer, SEPA transfer, and more.

-Coinmama allows customers in almost every country to buy bitcoin with a credit or debit card.
-They charge an ~6% fee on each purchase.
+Coinmama allows customers in almost every country to buy bitcoin.
+They charge a 4.9%-5.9% (depends on volume) fee on each purchase.

 Want to buy using Coinmama?
 This step-by-step guide will show you how to use Coinmama.

-Coinbase's exchange, GDAX, is one of the largest Bitcoin exchanges in the United States.
+Coinbase's exchange, Coinbase Pro, is one of the largest Bitcoin exchanges in the United States.
 Users can fund their accounts via bank transfer, SEPA, or bank wire.
-GDAX offers good prices and low fees, but their confusing user interface may initially prove difficult to navigate.
+Coinbase Pro offers good prices and low fees, but their confusing user interface may initially prove difficult to navigate.